christiancagnazzo/se2022-02-HikeTracking/Retrospective/Retrospective_third_sprint.md

 \* already done in the previous sprint

 Stories number 12-31 and 13-32 have tasks in common.
-However, on YouTrack it is not possible to insert an issue as a subtask of several stories, but only to link them.
+However, on YouTrack it is not possible to insert an issue as a subtask of several stories, They can only be linked.

 - Hours per task (average): estimate 71.5/41=1.74  spent 73.5/41= 1.79
-- Total task estimation error ratio: sum of total hours estimation / sum of total hours spent -1 = 0.02
+- Total task estimation error ratio: sum of total hours estimation / sum of total hours spent - 1 = 0.02

 ## QUALITY MEASURES